Guidance

 2. Retinoids (Dermatologist-guided)

-Retinoids are considered one of the most effective long-term treatments for persistent whiteheads.
+Retinoids for acne are considered one of the most effective long-term treatments for persistent whiteheads.

 Why dermatologists recommend them: